smoxy-io/news-github-pages/source/tech/2024-11-16-research-more-than-half-of-travelers-ab.md

 cover:
 draft: false
 top: false
-preview: The modern traveler is evolving, driven by a complex interplay of factors, including technology, changing priorities, and a desire for more personalized experiences.
-SiteMinder’s Changing Traveler Report 2025, a comprehensive survey of 12,000 travelers across [...]
+preview: "The modern traveler is evolving, driven by a complex interplay of factors, including technology, changing priorities, and a desire for more personalized experiences.
+SiteMinder’s Changing Traveler Report 2025, a comprehensive survey of 12,000 travelers across [...]"
 type: post
 hide: false
 toc: false